Jimena Florit

-Jimena Florit (born May 18, 1972 in Olivos, Vicente López) is a female cyclist from Argentina, specializing in competitive mountain biking.
+Jimena Florit (born May 18, 1972) is a female cyclist from Argentina, specializing in competitive mountain biking.

 Florit twice represented her native South American country at the Summer Olympics (2000 and 2004), where she finished in 20th and 12th place in the final rankings of the women's cross-country race.
 In 2003, she claimed the gold medal at the Pan American Games in Santo Domingo, Dominican Republic, defeating USA's Mary McConneloug (silver) and Chile's Francisca Campos (bronze).